 Here are a few that can be implemented into your office:

-- Redecorate the Office Environment: When’s the last time your office got a makeover?
+- Redecorate the Office: When’s the last time your office got a makeover?
 If it has been a while, you may have a fun team project on your hands!
-Make some time to redecorate and give your employees a change of pace.
+Changing the workplace can create an environment that boosts creativity and productivity, so make some time to redecorate and give your employees a change of pace.
 Through redecorating, you are working on team building skills, changing up your atmosphere, changing up the pace of work, making your employees feel involved and promoting higher levels of morale and culture.

 - Have a Little Fun: "Work" and "fun" are not mutually exclusive terms!
 Break up each day with a little bit of fun and work won't seem as much like work.
 A few minutes away from the desk can improve productivity, reinforce company culture and boost company morale worth far more than those few lost minutes of work.
 One funny video on youtube can quickly spiral into many videos if not careful, so make sure things don't get too out of hand.